Pesmel supplies packing lines to Baosteel Group

 - automatic labeling

 Baosteel is one of the biggest steel producers in the world with crude steel production of 43 million tons in 2014.
-The company has a workforce of 130,000 spreading all over the globe.
+The company has a workforce of 130,000 worldwide.

-Baosteel, with iron and steel as its main business, manufactures premium steel products with high technologies and a high added value and fosters three major product categories, namely carbon steel, stainless steel and special steel.
-Company’s products are produced to the domestic market as well as exported to more than forty countries and regions in Asia, Africa, Europe and America, extensively applied to the industries such as automobile, household appliances, petrochemical, machinery, energy, transportation, metalwork, aeronautics and astronautics, nuclear power and electronic instruments.
+Baosteel, with iron and steel as its main business, manufactures premium steel products with high technologies, high added value, and fosters three major product categories: carbon steel, stainless steel, and special steel.
+The company’s products are made for the domestic market as well as exported to more than forty countries and regions in Asia, Africa, Europe, and America.
+They are extensively used in industries such as automobile, household appliances, petrochemical, machinery, energy, transportation, metalwork, aeronautics and astronautics, nuclear power, and electronic instruments.

 Pesmel Oy is an international expert in material handling.
-Company’s highly automated handling, packing and storaging systems improve mills’ internal logistics and maintains their product quality during transportation.
-Pesmel’s two main customer groups are metal and paper industry.
+The company’s highly automated handling, packing and storage systems improve mills’ internal logistics and maintains their product quality during transportation.
+Pesmel’s two main customer groups are the metal and paper industries.

 For nearly four decades, Pesmel has delivered over 400 handling and packing projects and approximately 120 storage systems.
 The company employs over 150 professionals, of which 100 are situated in Finland.